-Most CLOs are revolving structures that generally allow for reinvestment over a specific period of time (typically 3 - 5 years).
+Most CLOs are revolving structures that generally allow for reinvestment over a specific period of time (typically 4 - 5 years from the closing of the CLO).
 Specifically, a CLO's collateral manager normally has broad latitude - within a specified set of asset eligibility and diversity criteria - to manage and modify a CLO's portfolio over time.
 We believe that skilled CLO collateral managers can add significant value through a combination of (1) their credit expertise and (2) a strong understanding of how to manage effectively within the rules-based structure of a CLO and optimize CLO equity returns.